jgrassler/talks/monasca-onboarding/src/main.md

       # cd monasca-docker
       # docker-compose up

-Working with Docker containers may significantly speed up your Development workflow.
+Working with Docker containers may significantly speed up your development workflow.

 -->